Rebasing and Syncing with GitHub

 branch on the remote gets updates by merging other pull-requests, or a new commit is added or a commit is amended in one of the parent branches, or some of the parents are merged, you want to rebase your branches on top of the new commits.

-av stack sync
+av sync

-and av stack restack
+and av restack

 are commands that do that for you.
 Aviator CLI fetches the latest commits from the remote, and rebases your branches on top of the new commits.
 There are some variants of the sync operations depending on your needs.